qiskrypt/qiskrypt/README.md

 ### Protocols offered

-The protocols currently offered in our framework are the following:
+The protocols currently (or intended to be) offered in our framework are the following:

 <table class="tg">